 Opening track “7” is a warning, like its old southern sadness is marching you on toward the ending of Shirley Jackson’s ‘The Lottery.‘ It segues into the song “Dead Flower Child” and takes it to tale by mixing the finest, modernized Lordly homage into their own song crafting, and then proceeds to rip you to aural shreds.
 “The Other Side” leads you to a church-tent revival on an acid carousel, with a thorough mind-bender possessing the smoothness of a snake-charmer.
 (The new official video is below.)

 For all of Bronc’s almost apologetic explanation of the five mixes and three masterings for ‘7 Cremation Ground / Meditation‘, those potentially agonizing decisions were chosen wisely and not a moment is wasted during any of these songs.
-Primarily clean male vocals comfortable in his natural range, it blends seamlessly from track to track with certain songs featuring softly strong female vocals.
-I didn’t expect the switch, but there’s no distraction with the changes in tonal gender, it fits like it’s meant to.
+Primarily clean male vocals comfortable in his natural range, it blends seamlessly from track to track with a certain background harmonies and one song featuring softly strong female vocals.
+I didn’t expect the switch in lead voice, but there’s no distraction with the changes in tonal gender, it fits like it’s meant to.

 For a total of 40 minutes, with no song over 4.5 minutes, no song sits still long enough to allow your mind to drift.
 I find the entire album to be disturbingly gorgeous.
 “Transcendental Medication” is the stand out for me, but I have no truly solid explanation why except for that… fucking… tone… in the riff and bass kicking in right at the 0.50 mark.
 It bounces on my skull like a stone hammer.